joselevelsup/PWD_LI_Assessment/Readme.md

 answer section will be noted with //YOUR CODE HERE

 To submit: push your code to your forked repo and submit that link by email to careers@theknowledgehouse.org

+## Answers
+To view each assessment, please look at the `assessments` folder.